jarusll/the-logs/index.md

 layout: layouts/home.html
 ---

+# 2022-05-01

+Plan is to solve BST & Linked Lists today and look into bit masking.

 # 2022-04-30

 Solved some Binary search & Linked List problems.
 The 14 day plan of Leetcode is locked, I can't access all of them at once.